 For instant payment, you need to check out Material World.

-You can mail in your designer fashions, and Material World will provide a quote for the accepted items.
+You mail your designer fashions, and Material World provides a quote.
 They will pay you instantly for the clothing you agree to sell.
-Also, you have the option of either donating the un-purchased pieces to a charity or returned to you for free.
+Material World will return the rejected items for free.
+Free return shipping is a novelty when selling clothes online.
+Also, you have the option of donating the rejected items to charity.

 Material World offers three different payment options: